Sharvani2002/Rosstars/README.md

 # Rosstars

-Before running the tasks ensure that all the files in the `Scripts` folder are executable:
+Before running the tasks ensure that all the files in the `scripts` folder are executable:
 `$chmod +x *`
 Also use `catkin_make` to build the packages and source setup the workspace after that